onmyway133/onmyway133.github.io/writing/index.md

 - How to dismiss keyboard with react-navigation in React Native apps [#263](https://github.com/onmyway133/blog/issues/263)
 - How to Make Linear Gradient View with Bridging in React Native [#264](https://github.com/onmyway133/blog/issues/264)
 - How to deploy React Native apps to Bitrise, Fabric, CircleCI [#265](https://github.com/onmyway133/blog/issues/265)
+- Get to know different JavaScript environments in React Native [#266](https://github.com/onmyway133/blog/issues/266)
+- How to convert your Xcode plugins to Xcode extensions [#267](https://github.com/onmyway133/blog/issues/267)
+- How to add app icons and splash screens to a React Native app in staging and production [#268](https://github.com/onmyway133/blog/issues/268)